upasadena/interactive-cyoa-tutorial/docs/static/reddit_post.md

 Link: [https://icctutorial.pages.dev](https://icctutorial.pages.dev)

 This is a tutorial and guide for the Interactive CYOA Creator by MeanDelay.
-If you wanted to learn how to use the creator as a beginner, are stuck on something, or just need a refresher, then this guide hopes to cover all of it.
+Whether you wanted to learn how to use the creator as a beginner, are stuck on something, or just need a refresher,  this guide hopes to cover all of it!

 <!-- For early release only -->
-Disclaimer: This tutorial is still in development (on version 0.17.0).
-The Mechanics section is (almost) completely done, but as a whole it's not complete just yet.
+Disclaimer: This tutorial is still in development (on version 0.17.0 as of writing this).
+The Mechanics section is (almost) completely done, but as a whole it's not yet complete.
 The only things that really need work are the Styling section and the Reference.
 <!-- End early release -->

 <!-- For r/NSFWCYOA only -->